Brazilian Development Bank: Criticism and controversies

 Despite the recognition of financial volume, effective infrastructure and organization, the bank is used by only a few industries.
 The concentration of financial volume in few and perhaps questionable industries contradicts the bank's development and diffusion goals.
 The concentration contrasts greatly with Brazilian's per capita income and its many small and medium-sized enterprises.

+Leadership

+The president of BNDES oversees both subsidiaries of the BNDES group: FINAME and BNDESPAR.
+Together, the three companies comprise the BNDES System.
+The BNDES President is appointed by the President of Brazil.